fmahoudeau/ShelfNet-Human-Pose-Estimation/README.md

 ## ShelfNet Architecture Overview

 The ShelfNet architecture was introduced by J. Zhuang, J. Yang, L. Gu and N. Dvornek through a paper available on [arXiv](https://arxiv.org/abs/1811.11254).
-The paper only evaluates the network on the semantic segmentation task.
-The authors' contribution is to have created a fast architecture with similar performance to the state of the art (PSPNet & EncNet) on PASCAL VOC and better performance on Cityscapes.
-Compared to other architectures, ShelfNet is more suitable for real-world applications with resource constraints.
+The paper evaluates the network only on the semantic segmentation task.
+The authors' contribution is to have created a fast architecture with a performance similar to the state of the art (PSPNet & EncNet at the time of publishing this repository) on **PASCAL VOC** and better performance on **Cityscapes**.
+Therefore, ShelfNet is presently one of the most suitable architectures for real-world applications with resource constraints.

 ![ShelfNet Architecture](assets/ShelfNet_Architecture.jpg)

 As depicted above, ShelfNet uses a ResNet backbone combined with 2 encoder/decoder branches.
-The first encoder (in green) reduces channel complexity by a factor 4 for faster inference speed.
+The first encoder (in green?) reduces channel complexity by a factor 4 for faster inference speed.
 The S-block is a residual block with shared-weights to significantly reduce the number of parameters.
 The network uses strided convolutions for down-sampling and transpose convolutions for up-sampling.
 The structure can be seen as an ensemble of [FCN](https://github.com/fmahoudeau/fcn) where the information flows through many different paths, resulting in increased accuracy.

 ## Results on Microsoft COCO KeyPoints